slatedocs/slate/source/includes/markdown/_12-app-server.html.md

 If we attempt to send a request to an App Server and we receive an error status code, or the request times out, we will retry delivery with exponential backoff.

-The tolerance threshold for retries vary between Webhooks and UI Hooks.
+The tolerance threshold for retries vary between Webhooks and UI Components.
 Refer to the documentation for each for a deeper understanding.

 </section>